 - The eastern part of this plain is fertile enough to support agriculture

-- This is most submerged coastal plains of India
+- This is the most submerged coastal plains of India.

 - Konkan coast has some features of marine erosion including cliffs, shoals, reefs and islands in the Arabian Sea.

 - The Thane creek around Mumbai is an important coastline of India which provides an excellent natural harbour.

 - It is the narrowest coastal plain with an average width of 8-25 km, the maximum being 70 km near Mangalore.